How do I get to the Whitsundays?

 Arriving by car

-The drive from Cairns and Brisbane to the Whitsundays via the Bruce Highway is often an enjoyable one with plenty of things to see along the way!
+The drive from Cairns or Brisbane to the Whitsundays via the Bruce Highway is often an enjoyable one with plenty of things to see along the way and many towns to stop in or even stay the night.
+There are plenty of places to park your car or campervan during the day or overnight.

 Approximate travel times: